The following table describes hints related to join operations in SQL queries. These hints are used to enable or disable specific join algorithms.

 WHERE e.department_id = d.department_id;

-The PQ_DISTRIBUTE hint specifies how the optimizer distributes data between the producers (servers that generate row data) and consumers (servers that receive and process the row data) when you execute a query in parallel.
-You can use the PQ_DISTRIBUTE hint to control the distribution of row data during join or load operations.
+PQ_DISTRIBUTE Hint specifies how to distribute data between the producer servers (which generate query result rows) and consumer servers (which receive and process these rows) during parallel query execution.
+You can use PQ_DISTRIBUTE Hint to control the distribution of row data in join or load operations.

-In parallel query scenarios, especially when a large amount of data is involved, the PQ_DISTRIBUTE hint can optimize resource usage and improve query performance.
+In parallel query scenarios, especially when handling large volumes of data, PQ_DISTRIBUTE can optimize resource usage and enhance query performance.

 Syntax